-10.1.
-Medical Insurance.
-Every employee who works at least 30 hours per week, together with his or her dependents, shall be entitled to employer-paid coverage under the State Health Benefits Program.

-10.2.
-Prescription Plan.
-Beginning in 2006, the Employer will no longer provide a stand-alone prescription plan.
-In its place, employees will be afforded prescription coverage through the SHBP medical plan in which they are enrolled.
-Employees will be responsible for co-payments as required by such plan.

-(a) In the case of employees who are enrolled in a plan which pays prescription costs on a reimbursement basis, the Employer will maintain a revolving fund which the employees may draw upon to pay for covered medications "up front."
-Upon receiving reimbursement from the insurance carrier, employees will be required to repay the advance to the Borough's Chief Finance Officer as soon as practicable.

-10.3.
-Vision Care Plan.
-The current vision care plan shall be continued.

-10.4.
-Dental Plan.
-The current dental plan shall be continued.

-10.5.
-Continuation of Benefits.
-Employer-paid health benefits will continue throughout the duration of any paid leave as well as any unpaid leave which qualifies under the state Family Leave Act or the federal Family and Medical Leave Act.
-Employees or their dependents shall be permitted to continue their health benefits at their own expense in accordance with federal COBRA provisions.
-In addition, employees on unpaid leaves of absence shall be permitted to continue their health benefits at a structure structure shall be permitted to continue their health benefits at the permitted to continue their health benefits at the structure structure shall be permitted to continue the structure the structure structure the structure structure structure the structure structur

-10.6.
-Post-Retirement Medical Benefits.
-Any employee who retires on a New Jersey Stateadministered pension shall be entitled to continue employer-paid medical and prescription benefits, provided any one of the following conditions apply:
+- 10.1 Medical Insurance.
+Every employee who works at least 32 hours per week or was working at least 30 hours per week for employees hired as 1/1-12, together with his or her dependents, shall be entitled to medical coverage under the State Health Benefits Program.
+Premium costs will be paid by the Employer, except that employees shall contribute toward the cost of their health benefits as required by law, but never less than the amount of co-premium amount listed in the prior agreement ending December 31, 2015, which is based on NJ Direct 10 plan as the base and 6.5% co-premium of dependent cost. - (a) The amount of an employee's annualized contribution will be divided into uniform installments, which will be deducted from each pay on a pre-tax basis, pursuant to a premium-only cafeteria plan adopted under Section 125 of the Internal Revenue Code - 10.2 Prescription Plan.
+Employee will be afforded prescription coverage through the SHBP medical plan in which they are enrolled.
+Employees will be responsible for co-payment as required by such plan. - 10.3 Vision Care Plan.
+The current vision care plan shall be continue. - 10.4 Dental Plan.
+The current dental plan shall be continued. - 10.5 Continuation of Benefits.
+Employer-paid health benefits will continue throughout the duration of any paid leave as well as any unpaid leave which qualifies under the state Family Leave Act or the Federal Family and Medical Leave Act.
+Employees or their dependents shall be permitted to continue their health benefits at their own expense in accordance with the federal COBRA provisions.
+In addition, employees on unpaid leaves of absence shall be permitted to continue their health benefits after employer-paid coverage ceases by paying the monthly premiums themselves. - 10.6 Post-Retirement Medical Benefits.
+Any employee who retires on a New Jersey State-Administered pension shall be entitled to continue his or her medical and prescription benefit as set forth in Sections 10.1 and 10.2, provided any one of the following conditions apply:

-(a) The employee has at least 25 years of credited service in a state-administered pension system and at least 20 years of service with the Borough;

-(b) The employee is 62 or older and has at least 15 years of service with the Borough;

-(c) The employee has retired on a State disability pension.
+- (a) The employee has at least 25 years of credited service in a state-administered pension system and at least 20 years of service with the Borough. - (b) The employee is 62 or older and has at least 15 years of service with the Borough. - (c) The employee has retired on a State disability pension.